CODEINE PHOSPHATE WARNINGS

 Symptoms of an overdose include feeling or being sick, feeling drowsy and tired, low blood pressure, very small pupils (pinpoint pupils), slow breathing rate and fast heart rate.
 If you or someone else take too much codeine phosphate or a you think a child may have taken codeine phosphate contact your nearest hospital casualty department or tell your doctor immediately.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of codeine phosphate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of codeine phosphate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.